'They Shall Not Grow Old': World War I Brought To Astonishing, Harrowing Life

 These voices were recorded in the 1960s, when the BBC interviewed around 250 veterans of the the first World War, as they were still hale enough to speak of their experiences circa 1914-18 with clarity and authority.
 They were a self-selecting group, the subset of their shelled, gassed, frozen, starved and machine-gunned generation of men most suited to bear the horrific psychological costs of what they witnessed in a war that history has indeed shown to have been particularly cruel and pointless.

-All of the film's imagery, meanwhile, is sourced from documentary footage from the archive of England's Imperial War Museum, which commissioned Jackson to make the movie, with the proviso he abstain from using any new footage or archival material from other sources.
+All of the film's imagery, meanwhile, is sourced from documentary footage from the archive of the Imperial War Museum in London, which commissioned Jackson to make the movie, with the proviso he abstain from using any new footage or archival material from other sources.
 The director has said that despite being permitted to use only British material, he intends the film to reflect "the human experience" of the war.
 Certainly this would make an exceedingly poor propaganda film.

 Jackson's team digitally restored the footage, originally captured by hand-cranking camera operators who were sometimes under fire, and then converted a portion of it into color and 3D.
 Jackson's technological zeal has sometimes scrambled his artistic judgment — those high-frame-rate presentations of his crummy Hobbit movies just made expensive productions look cheap — but here the results are astonishing, all but erasing the barrier of time that often keeps us at an emotional remove in documentaries about persons long dead.
 The digital tools summon empathy, not spectacle.